 - Carol Buck-Rolland

-- A program fee is estimated at $937.
+- Program fee is TBD.
 Airfare is additional.
-Tuition is considered part of your spring course load unless you register for more than 18 credits.
+As an undergraduate, tuition is considered part of your spring course load unless you register for more than 18 credits.
 Students are responsible for obtaining the appropriate vaccinations, including any associated costs.